riyadsarsour/go-filestore/README.md

 ## Tradeoffs & Performance TODO Revisit

-- **adding files**: Explore using hashing of content to see if new file's content already exists in another folder.
+- **Adding Files**: Explore using hashing of content to see if new file's content already exists in another folder.
 Could help reduce redundant data transfers.
 Thouugh this will bring about complexity when handling file updates and this could be further explored with versioning.
 - **Word Count**: The current implementation reads each file sequentially and counts words.
 This could be slow for large files, but can be optimized using parallel processing.
 - **Frequent Words**: Sorting by frequency is handled on the server.
 This process could be memory-intensive, and future optimizing could include using a database or distributed file system.